Mikel John Obi: Transfer to England

-It subsequently emerged that Mikel had travelled to London with his agent John Shittu, who was working for Jerome Anderson's SEM group.
+It subsequently emerged that Mikel had travelled to London with Shittu, who was working for Jerome Anderson's SEM group.
 Manchester United manager Alex Ferguson considered travelling to Oslo to visit Mikel, but decided against this after Mikel was reported to have left the country.
 Staying in a London hotel and some nine days after disappearing, Mikel stated on Sky Sports News that he had been pressured into signing the contract with United without his agent present, claims rebuffed by both Manchester United and Lyn.
 Mikel told the British media that Chelsea were the club he genuinely wanted to sign for.
-In response to these events, United made an official complaint to FIFA about the behaviour of both Chelsea and the player's agents, Shittu and Rune Hauge, already infamous for his role in the George Graham bungs scandal.
+In response to these events, United made a complaint to FIFA about the behaviour of both Chelsea and the player's agents, Shittu and Rune Hauge, already infamous for his role in the George Graham bungs scandal.
 FIFA dismissed these claims in August 2005, stating there was insufficient evidence to bring a case against Chelsea.

-Following the tournament, Mikel failed to return to Lyn, whereupon the club subsequently lodged a complaint with FIFA.
+Following the tournament, Mikel failed to return to Lyn, and the club subsequently lodged a complaint with FIFA.
 On 12 August, FIFA ruled that Mikel should return to Lyn to fulfil the remainder of his contract with the club, whilst they would decide at a later date whether the contract he signed with United should be upheld or cancelled.
 After a delay of over a month, Mikel complied with the FIFA decision and returned to Lyn in early September 2005 after a three-month absence.

 Transfer resolved

 Rather than leaving FIFA to determine the validity of the contract signed with Manchester United, Chelsea intervened by volunteering to settle the transfer saga through negotiation with Lyn and Manchester United.

-On 2 June 2006, Chelsea, Manchester United and Lyn reached a settlement to resolve the future of the player.
-Mikel's registration was to be transferred from Lyn to Chelsea; Manchester United agreed to terminate their option agreement with Mikel.
-Under the terms of this agreement, Chelsea agreed to pay United £12 million, half paid upon the finalization of the contract and the other half in June 2007, and Lyn £4 million, half payable immediately and half in June 2007.
-As a result of this settlement, all claims in this matter were withdrawn.
+On 2 June 2006, the three clubs reached a settlement.
+Mikel's registration was to be transferred from Lyn to Chelsea, and Manchester United agreed to terminate their option agreement with him.
+Under the terms of the agreement, Chelsea agreed to pay United £12 million, half paid upon the finalisation of the contract and the other half in June 2007, and Lyn £4 million, half payable immediately and half in June 2007.
+As a result of this settlement, all claims in the matter were withdrawn.
 On 19 July, Chelsea were granted a work permit for Mikel after they completed the £16 million signing in June 2006.

 In the aftermath of the transfer, Lyn director Morgan Andersen, who had a previous conviction for forging official documents, was convicted of fraud and making false accusations; he was given a one-year suspended jail sentence by an Oslo court.
 The court also ordered him to pay 20,000 kroner (£1,944) in costs.
 Chelsea made a High Court claim for £16 million against Lyn and Andersen following the conviction, claiming that the previously agreed settlement was not binding as "the transfer was based on a fraudulent misrepresentation, now proven by a court of law."
 This claim was subsequently resolved out of court.